DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-- Mature scar (light, flat scar at skin level or slightly below skin level)
+- Maturescar (light, flat scar at the skin level or slightly below the skin level)

-- Immature scar (red, sometimes itchy and rarely slightly painful papules or plaque, minimally increased)
+- Immaturescar (red, sometimes itchy and rarely slightly painful papule or plaque, minimally raised)

 - Linear hypertrophic scar (red, raised, sometimes itchy and slightly painful scar, growth 3-6 months, then regression over 2 years)

-- Flat hypertrophic scar (> 0.5 cm, red, irregularly raised, also nodular, distinct itching and pain to touch, occasionally also spontaneous pain; initial wound edges are respected)
+- Areal hypertrophic scar (> 0.5 cm, red, irregularly raised, also nodular, marked itching and pain to touch, occasionally spontaneous pain; initial wound margins are respected)

 - Atrophic scar: pale, often multiple skin depressions, also narrow deep (ice pick), or wide cup-shaped (rolling), or wide like punched out (boxcar) depressions